that-one-tom/camunda-docs-manual/content/update/minor/714-to-715/_index.md

 1. For administrators and developers: [Embedded Forms Preview in Cockpit](#embedded-forms-preview-in-cockpit)
 1. For developers: [Changes to the Webapp Config Files](#changes-to-the-webapp-config-files)
 1. For developers: [New Frontend Plugin System for all Webapps](#new-frontend-plugin-system-for-all-webapps)
+1. For administrators and developers: [Changes to Camunda Platform Run start script](#changes-to-camunda-platform-run-start-script)

 This guide covers mandatory migration steps as well as optional considerations for the initial configuration of new functionality included in Camunda Platform 7.15.